-The game has this amazing retro vibe to it and makes me quite nostalgic to the times when I first played games like DooM or Heretic.
+The game has this amazing retro vibe to it and makes me quite nostalgic about the times when I first played games like Doom or Heretic.
 Yet, the game manages to still look amazing.
 Every area is quite detailed and decorated.
 The color pallet is extremely varied and this makes the game easy to navigate while giving ample opportunity to hide secrets in various spots.

 The gameplay of this game is quite simple.
 While you are exploring the map, you have to shoot through various waves of enemies.
-Some of these fly and other move around.
-Currently, the AI of this game isn’t that smart but that doesn’t make the easy.
-The game provided me with a lot of challenge on the medium difficulty setting.
+Some of these fly and another move around.
+Currently, the AI of this game isn’t that smart but that doesn’t make them easy.
+The game provided me with a lot of challenges in the medium difficulty setting.